simplelnx/docker-fastestvpn/README.md

 This is inspired by https://hub.docker.com/r/haugene/transmission-openvpn

-Documentation for variables below can be found in the link below. https://haugene.github.io/docker-transmission-openvpn/
+Documentation for variables below can be found in the link - https://haugene.github.io/docker-transmission-openvpn/

 ```bash
 docker run --name vpn --cap-add=NET_ADMIN -d